accurascan/Qatar-Android-SDK/README.md

             // Do some code for display data

+            // Use startActivityForResult(Intent, RESULT_ACTIVITY_CODE) to restart scanning after come back from result activity

             if (result instanceof OcrData) {
                 // @recogType is {@see com.docrecog.scan.RecogType#OCR}
                 OcrData.setOcrResult((OcrData) result); // Set data To retrieve it anywhere